 Dr Andrew Smith is a GP specialising in Skin Surgery and works for the NHS in Bingley, West Yorkshire.

-He is highly skilled in the use of medical grade lasers for mole removal and has worked at our registered medical clinic in Guiseley for 4 years.
+He is highly experienced in the use of medical grade lasers for mole removal and has worked at our Leeds-Bradford Clinic in Guiseley for six years.

-We took a moment with him to discuss the most frequently asked questions about Laser Mole Removal that we are asked.
+We took some time with him to discuss the questions we are most frequently asked about about Laser Mole Removal.

 How long does the procedure take?